If you want to build a WordPress blog today, this is one of the most comprehensive and up-to-date how-tos for beginners you’ll ever find online.

 You probably won’t find a tool that doesn’t allow WordPress integration.

-WordPress.com vs. Self-Host WordPress
+WordPress.com vs. Self-Hosted WordPress

 You must have heard of free and paid WordPress sites as a beginner.